JieHuiKoo/kinematics_simulator/README.md

 # kinematics_simulator

 About:
-This is a kinematics simulator written in C++ to explore the implementation and principles of Ackerman Steering and Transformation Frames.
+This is a kinematics simulator written in C++ to explore the implementation and principles of Ackerman Steering and the Path Pursuit Algorithm.

 The following libraries are used:
 1) OpenCV (For visualisation)<br>